West Virginia CDL Test Requirements and Endorsement

 Sign Up Now - Instant Access

-Do I Need a Commercial Driver License in West Virginia?
+When do I need a CDL in West Virginia?

-- Class A License - This classification applies only to "combination" vehicles with a Gross Combination Weight Rating (GCWR) exceeding 26,000 pounds, provided the Gross Vehicle Weight Rating (GVWR) of the vehicle being towed exceeds 10,000 pounds.
-The holder of a Class A license, which includes any appropriate endorsements, may operate all vehicles included in Class B, C, and D (Operator License).
+- Class A License - The Class A classification applies to "combination" vehicles with a Gross Combination Weight Rating (GCWR) exceeding 26,000 pounds, provided that the Gross Vehicle Weight Rating (GVWR) of the vehicle being towed exceeds 10,000 pounds.

-- Class B License - This class includes single or combination vehicles where the GVWR of the single vehicle exceeds 26,000 pounds.
-The vehicle in tow must not exceed 10,000 pounds.
-Class B licensees, with appropriate endorsements, may drive all vehicles in Class C or D.
+- Class B License - This class includes single or combination vehicles where the GVWR of a single vehicle exceeds 26,000 pounds.
+A vehicle in tow must not exceed 10,000 pounds, however.
+If you possess a Class B license, you can operate all vehicles in Class C or D categories.

-- Class C License - Vehicles designed to transport 16 or more passengers, including the driver, and vehicles placarded for hazardous materials, that do not meet the criteria for Class A or B above fall under this classification and may drive all vehicles in Class D. A Class C license must have either a passenger or a hazardous material endorsement or both.
+- Class C License - If a vehicle is designed to transport 16 or more passengers (including the driver), is marked for the transport of hazardous materials, or does not meet the criteria for Class A or B licenses, it will fall under this category.

 About the CDL Knowledge Tests